EleanorJiang/BlonDe/README.md

     import nltk
     nltk.download()
   ```
-  A new window should open, showing the NLTK Downloader.
+  A new window should be open, showing the NLTK Downloader.
 Choose 'wordnet'.